BitcoinErrorLog/pubky-ring/NATIVE_LIBRARIES.md

 4. Go to "Frameworks, Libraries, and Embedded Content"
 5. Click "+" and "Add Files"
 6. Navigate to `ios/PubkyNoise.xcframework` and add it
-7. Set to "Embed & Sign"
+7. Set to "Do Not Embed" (it's a static library)

 ## Setup for Android